lyz-code/yamlfix/docs/index.md

 ### Allow Duplicate Keys

-Default: `allow_duplicate_keys: bool = True`<br>
+Default: `allow_duplicate_keys: bool = False`<br>
 Environment variable override:
 ```bash
 export YAMLFIX_ALLOW_DUPLICATE_KEYS="true"
 ```

-This option enables the [ruyaml duplicate keys check](https://ruyaml.readthedocs.io/en/latest/api.html#duplicate-keys).
-With this check enabled `yamlfix` will throw an error if the same key is defined more than once in a dict.
-Before enabling this option, you should be aware, that multiple yaml-anchor merge keys are considered duplicate keys and should be provided as a list instead: https://github.com/pycontribs/ruyaml/issues/43
+This option toggles the [ruyaml duplicate keys check](https://ruyaml.readthedocs.io/en/latest/api.html#duplicate-keys).
+With this setting set to `False`, `yamlfix` will throw an error if the same key is defined more than once in a mapping / dictionary.
+To allow using the same key, set this value to `True`.
+You might want to enable this option, if you want to use multiple yaml-anchor merge keys, instead of providing them as sequence / list elements - see: https://github.com/pycontribs/ruyaml/issues/43

 ### Config Path